stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 Finally, on the fifth line we publicly import a module and give it a new name.
 This name will then be the one seen when we transitively import `Data.List1` via `Appendices.Projects`.
-To see this, start a REPL after session (after type checking the tutorial) without loading a source file from this project's root folder:
+To see this, start a REPL session (after type checking the tutorial) without loading a source file from this project's root folder:

 ```sh